There are plenty of things to do in Uzbekistan, and one of the more challenging – until recently – was simply getting into the country.

 Whatever transport you use, your destination won’t disappoint you.
 There are dozens of Uzbekistan tourist attractions, many of which I’ve listed below by city.

-If you’re properly organized, you can easily visit most Uzbekistan tourist spots in ten days or so – I spent only nine days there and while I (almost) managed to see what I wanted, I regretted not having a little more time.
+If you’re properly organized, you can easily visit most tourist places in Uzbekistan in ten days or so – I spent only nine days there and while I (almost) managed to see what I wanted, I regretted not having a little more time.

-Here's my Uzbekistan itinerary, as an indication:
+To help you choose places to go in Uzbekistan, here’s my Uzbekistan itinerary, as an indication:

 Day 1: Arrive in the country, and if you’re coming in through another border, get yourself to Tashkent